mcaalh/react_native_VS_flutter/README.md

 # react_native_VS_flutter

-This repo holds all projects and test projects in React Native and Flutter.
+Some challenges projects in React Native and Flutter.
+Recreate some UI in Flutter then recreate the same UI in React Native and "Vice Versa"

-### Prerequisites
+## Prerequisites

-Need to have nodeJs and expo installed on the computer and eventually flutter
+Need to have nodeJs installed on the computer, eventually flutter.
-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+Expo app to launch the app on phone.